UofUEpiBio/epiworld/README.md

 ## Simulation Steps

 The core logic of the model relies on user-defined statuses and their corresponding update functions.
-In particular, the model does not have a predefined set of statuses, e.g., susceptible, infected, recovered; it is the user who establishes them.
-This provides a great deal of flexibility as models in `epiworld` can have an arbitrary set of statuses.
+In particular, the model does not have a predefined set of statuses, e.g., susceptible, infected, recovered; the user establishes them.
+This provides flexibility as models in `epiworld` can have an arbitrary set of statuses.

-Like most other ABM, `epiworld` simulates the evolution of a system in discrete steps.
+Like most other ABMs, `epiworld` simulates the evolution of a system in discrete steps.
 Each step represents a day in the system, and changes are reflected at the beginning of the following day.
-Therefore, agents can become recovered and transmit a virus on the same day.
+Therefore, agents can recover and transmit a virus on the same day.
 A single step of `epiworld` features the following procedures:

-1. **Status update**: Agents are updated according to the status they are at.
+**Status update**: Agents are updated according to their status.

 2. (optional) **Execute Global events**: A call of user-defined functions affecting the system.
 These can make any type of change in the system.